“…what Wales is doing today the world will do tomorrow.”

-The Summit brings together local, national and international sector-leading experts who are already translating the principles of sustainability into practice.
-Cutting-edge themes the 2017 Summit include:
+The 2017 Summit brought together local, national and international sector-leading experts who are already translating the principles of sustainability into practice.
+This year’s cutting-edge themes:

-Each speaker can demonstrate that innovative technology, thinking and practices can drive an affordable transition to a low-carbon, sustainable society.
+Each speaker demonstrated how innovative technology, thinking and practices can drive an affordable transition to a low-carbon, sustainable society.